acl21/diwa/dataset/README.md

 ### 0.1.
 Regenerate LIBERO-90 with `256 x 256` Observations

 We regenerate LIBERO-90 data by rendering the environment at `256 x 256` size (this is a bit useless as we resize them back to `64 x 64` for world model training) first.
-We did this for reasons I cannot explain here.
+We did this for reasons we cannot explain here.
 To regenerate, run:
 ```bash
 python scripts/dataset/regenerate_libero_dataset.py
 ```